The Majority Vote Paradigm Shift: When Popular Meets Optimal: RELATED WORK

-In practice, $\MV$ is the most popular method due its implementation.
-A popular alternative is a group of iterative solvers that update estimates of task labels and model priors (of class distribution and annotator reliability) in successive loops. \citet{dawid} and more recent variants of iterative methods ~\citep{karger2014budget, li2014error, li2019truth, chen2023sample} are examples of these methods.
+In practice, $\MV$ is the most popular method due to ease of implementation.
+A popular alternative is a group of iterative solvers that update estimates of task labels and model priors (of class distribution and worker reliability) in successive loops. \cite{dawid} and more recent variants of iterative methods ~\citep{karger2014budget, li2014error, li2019truth, 9296844, chen2023sample} are examples of these methods.
 The parameters are estimated via an EM algorithm.
-Spectral algorithms that use the eigenspace of the annotator-label matrix of annotations have also been proposed~\citep{ghosh, zhang2014spectral, pmlr-v151-tenzer22a} that have some similarities to iterative solvers (see~\citet{karger2014budget}).
-Methods that leverage other principles like Bayesian formulation have also been studied. \citet{li2019exploiting} use the mean-field variational method to mine latent source relationships through tensor decomposition and object clustering. \citet{yang2024lightweight} view the label aggregation task as a dynamic system, with task identifiers serving as time-slices.
-Using a Dynamic Bayesian Network to model this system, they develop two label aggregation algorithms. \citet{li2019truth} proposed a Bayesian model based on conjugate prior and iterative EM reasoning for highly redundant labeled data.
+Spectral algorithms that use the eigenspace of the worker-label matrix of annotations have also been proposed~\citep{ghosh, zhang2014spectral, pmlr-v151-tenzer22a} that have some similarities to iterative solvers (see~\cite{karger2014budget}).

+Methods that leverage other principles like Bayesian formulation have also been studied \citep{soto2016urn}. \cite{li2019exploiting} use the mean-field variational method to mine latent source relationships through tensor decomposition and object clustering. \cite{yang2024lightweight} view the label aggregation task as a dynamic system, with task identifiers serving as time-slices.
+Using a Dynamic Bayesian Network to model this system, they develop two label aggregation algorithms. \cite{li2019truth} proposed a Bayesian model based on conjugate prior and iterative EM reasoning for highly redundant labeled data.
 Similarities can be drawn among various methods and where feasible, they theoretically bound $\exe[\err]$ as $\exp{(-\bigO(vr))}$ for some measure of crowd reliability~$r$ and annotation volume~$v$.
 They fundamentally differ in the implicit assumptions on the priors in model specification and the solver used that are necessary for the bounds to hold true.
-For example,~\citet{karger2014budget} assumes sparse assignment of samples to annotators, while~\citet{dalvi} requires large eigengap for annotator-label annotation matrix.
+For example,~\cite{karger2014budget} assumes sparse assignment of samples to workers, while~\cite{dalvi} requires large eigengap for worker-label annotation matrix.
 Designing annotation jobs where the assumptions hold is non-trivial since they are not easily verifiable making it a trial-and-error to evaluate them suitability in practice.